Why Non-myopic Bayesian Optimization is Promising and How Far Should We Look-ahead? A Study via Rollout: Background

 \subsection{Bayesian Optimization}

 Let $f:\bm{\mathcal{X}}\to\mathbb{R}$ be an objective function which is expensive to evaluate.
 We consider the optimization problem:

-where $\bm{x}$ is a $d$-dimensional vector and $\bm{\mathcal{X}}$ is a compact (closed and bounded) set in $\mathbb{R}^d$.
-Given limited budget $B$, BO aims to search for the optimal $\bm{x}^*$ by iteratively updating a surrogate model of $f(\bm{x})$, where this surrogate is used to find the next design to evaluate.
+where $\bm{x}$ is a $d$-dimensional input/design vector and $\bm{\mathcal{X}}$ is a compact set in $\mathbb{R}^d$.
+Given limited budget $B$, BO aims to search for the optimal $\bm{x}^*$ by iteratively updating a surrogate model of $f(\bm{x})$, where this surrogate is used to find the next design point.
 Typically, in BO, the surrogate model is a Gaussian process ($\mathcal{GP}$), due to its Bayesian interpretation and uncertainty quantification capability (see \cite{rasmussen2003gaussian} for more information).

-More specifically, given the current data $\bm{D}_k$, BO aims to determine the next informative sampling point $\bm{x}_{k+1}$ by solving the auxiliary problem:
+Without loss of generality, suppose we can sample $N$ design points.
+Given the current data $\bm{D}_k$, $k\in\{1,\ldots,N\}$, BO aims to determine the next informative sampling point $\bm{x}_{k+1}$ by solving the auxiliary problem:

 where $Q_k$ is a acquisition/utility function that only involves evaluating the surrogate and not the expensive objective function $f$.
-Typically, evaluation of acquisition function is relatively cheap.
-The rationale is to seek design points that produce maximum increment of the objective function.
-After Eq. \eqref{eq:acq} is solved, the iterative algorithm proceeds by augmenting the current training data $\bm{D}_k$ with a new observation to obtain $\bm{D}_{k+1}=\bm{D}_k\cup\{(\bm{x}_{k+1},y_{k+1})\}$.
-Popular choices of acquisition functions are entropy search (ES) \citep{hennig2012entropy}, predictive entropy search (PES) \citep{hernandez2014predictive} and expectation improvement (EI) \citep{lam2016bayesian}.
+Typically, evaluation of an acquisition function is relatively cheap.
+The rationale is to seek design points that produce maximum increment in the objective function.
+After Eq. \eqref{eq:acq} is solved, we sample at location $\bm{x}_{k+1}$ and observe the output $y_{k+1}$.
+The iterative algorithm proceeds by augmenting the current training data $\bm{D}_k$ with a new observation to obtain $\bm{D}_{k+1}=\bm{D}_k\cup\{(\bm{x}_{k+1},y_{k+1})\}$.
+Popular choices of acquisition functions are entropy search (ES) \citep{hennig2012entropy}, predictive entropy search (PES) \citep{hernandez2014predictive} and expected improvement (EI) \citep{lam2016bayesian}.
 All aforementioned functions exploit myopic strategies and ignore the future information.